doritoes/ipdice.com/6_Regions.md

 *See https://aws.amazon.com/blogs/networking-and-content-delivery/latency-based-routing-leveraging-amazon-cloudfront-for-a-multi-region-active-active-architecture/*

-⚠️This sectinn needs to be re-written from Lambda to ECS.
+⚠️This section needs to be re-written from Lambda to ECS.
 ## Primary and Failover Regions
 In this example we are doing to use:
 - us-east-1 (N. Virginia)